profrobwells/first-llm-classifier/docs/bulk-prompts.md

 classify_teams(team_list)
 ```

-And you'll see that it works just one, with only a single API call.
-The same technique a batch of any size.
+And you'll see that it works with only a single API call.
+The same technique will work for a batch of any size.

 ```python
 {'Minnesota Twins': 'Major League Baseball (MLB)',